UGS Student Application

 Scholars enroll in a two-week intensive seminar taught by their respective Faculty Directors and complete a series of writing workshops created especially for this program through the University Writing Center.
 At the beginning of the fall semester, Scholars will present their projects at a research showcase sponsored by the Glasscock Center.

 The Undergraduate Glasscock Scholars (UGS) program is the result of a collaboration between the Melbern G. Glasscock Center for Humanities Research (GCHR), the University Writing Center (UWC), and LAUNCH Undergraduate Research.
-For 2025–26, UGS is financially supported by the GCHR, the College of Arts & Sciences, the Office of the Vice Provost for Academic Affairs, and the Cantú Endowment.
+This UGS cohort is financially supported by the GCHR, the College of Arts & Sciences, the Office of the Vice Provost for Academic Affairs, the Buttrill Endowed Fund for Ethics, and the Cantú Endowment.

 Funding and Benefits